-To help the student and the IRS determine if the student qualifies for these tax credits, we are required to indicate whether the student was enrolled at least half time for one semester during the calendar year.
+We report Qualified Tuition and Related Expenses paid (Box 1).
+We are required to indicate whether the student was enrolled at least half time for one semester during the calendar year.
 The IRS also requires the university to indicate if the student was enrolled exclusively in graduate level courses.
 If this indicator is marked, it could mean the student is not eligible for the American Opportunity Credit.
-For more information, see Tax Breaks for Higher Education.
+For more information, please consult a tax advisor.